RicardasSim/c-experiments-playground/expl-var-len-str-arr/README.md

-# exploring an array of pointers to variable length strings
+# exploring an array of pointers to various length strings

 Example console output: